 The sweep of HSTA's impact begins in our very own communities.
 Our students help their neighborhoods, towns, and cities address health and wellness issues that are common in many rural areas of the United States.
 They go on to earn college degrees in a wide range of science, engineering, technology, and math fields, and after graduation, more than 80 percent stay in West Virginia to live and work in the communities that supported them.
 HSTA also brings more than a half million federal grant dollars into the state each year, and the livlihoods our former students earn translate into a 2 to 1 return on state funds invested in the program.

 HSTA's greatest and most critical impact is on our students.
 Participants blossom in a rich environment of mentoring, social support, academic challenge, and community involvement, and they gain the confidence and capabilities they need to succeed in higher education.
 HSTA students work hard.
 They support each other.
 They give back to their communities.
-And they make the most of the opportunity the program provides: to leave high school academically, socially, and financially prepared to earn an advanced degree and pursue a STEM career.
+And they make the most of the opportunity the program provides: to leave high school academically, socially, and financially prepared to earn a degree and pursue a STEM career.

 Teachers are the members of the HSTA family that most directly affect the lives of our students.
 In doing so, they reap the rewards of seeing their kids make profound changes in themselves.
 And HSTA teachers change, too.
 They develop as professionals.
 They work with real-world researchers.
 They learn to use new instructional technologies, approaches, and techniques.
 And they gain a unique insight into the wants and needs of their communities.
 HSTA teachers work together to make this program a success, and together they make a difference for themselves and their students.